 Epione was aware of everything around her even while she slept.
 Her dreams used her power to perceive, so she knew that Jason couldn’t sleep at all, even while he stared at her sleeping.
 His frustration bloomed into her dreams like a vibrant rainbow, a thunderhead flashing with lightning bolts jade, yellow, crimson, navy blue.

-Hope, deep at the center of the storm.
-Pure, white light, straight from the sun.
-Smothered under the shadow of his worry.
+Optimism, deep at the center of the storm.
+A pleasant, creamy orange color, straight from the sun.
+She’d call it his core, but it was smothered under the shadow of his worry.

 He’d been the victim of a group mugging this morning.
 A Welterweight leader used his power of cohesion to stick their victims to walls while the other gang members stole their shit.
 One person tried to fight.
 That one person being God’s perfect little dumbass, Jason.